Quick Start

 Sharing Through Spaces

 Spaces are Arco's main sharing model.
-Instead of sending a one-off link, you invite someone into a shared lesson notebook.
+Instead of sharing lessons one at a time, you invite someone into a shared lesson notebook.

 How shared lessons are delivered

-If a member is not connected yet, the Space still works as an organizer for you.
-You can add the person by name, set their role, assign lessons, and link them later with a Connect Code.
+If a member has not joined yet, the Space still works as an organizer for you.
+You can add the person by name, set their role, assign lessons, and invite them whenever they are ready to join.

 Roles and member details